yasirusama61/Quality_APP/README.md

 You can replace this with actual machine learning models, such as Logistic Regression or XGBoost, trained on your historical production data.

 ### Feedback to Machines
-Based on the results of the quality analysis, corrective feedback is sent to machines via the send_correction_to_machine() function.
-In real-world use cases, this would involve sending signals to the machine's PLC to adjust operating parameters (e.g., speed, temperature).
+Based on the results of the quality analysis, corrective feedback is sent to machines via the `send_correction_to_machine()` function.In real-world use cases, this would involve sending signals to the machine's PLC to adjust operating parameters (e.g., speed, temperature).

 ### Example Usage